-If your container is unopened, keep it in a cool and dry place, away from sources of heat.
+If your container is unopened, keep it in a cool and dry place, away from heat sources.
 If it’s in a glass jar, be sure to keep it away from sunlight.
 The pantry or kitchen cabinets are great spots to store your tomato paste.

 Can You Freeze Tomato Paste?

 If you’re looking for a longer storage option, freezing your tomato paste is the best one to go with it.
 The only negative to this is that when tomato paste is defrosted, the quality degrades.
-However, since tomato paste is mostly used in cooked dishes, the changes are barely noticeable.
+However, the changes are barely noticeable since tomato paste is mostly used in cooked dishes.

 Once you have frozen your tomato paste in ice cube trays, transfer them into a freezer bag, and place it back into the freezer.

 When it comes to an unopened package of tomato paste, it will generally last six months past the best-by date in the pantry.
 Once you open the package, the shelf-life decreases.
 Opened canned tomato paste lasts 5-7 days in the fridge.
 Tomato paste in a glass jar, when opened, lasts between 7-10 days in the fridge.
 If your tomato paste is in a tube, it will last 45 days in the fridge.